Parcelli/Bioinformatics-journey/Galaxy_training.md

 2. What is the Phred quality score of the 3rd nucleotide of the 1st sequence? (**40**)

 3. What is the accuracy of this 3rd nucleotide? (**99.99%**)

+## Assessing quality using **fastQC**

+A html report is generated after running FastQC.The report consists of a modular set of analysis that gives a quick view of the overall quality of the reads.

+* Per Base sequence quality

+On the y axis is the phred quality score which on the background is divided to very good quality scores(green),scores of reasonable quality(orange) and reads of poor quality(red).

+On the x- axis,are the base position in the read.For each position, a boxplot is drawn with:

+ * the median value, represented by the central red line
+ * the inter-quartile range (25-75%), represented by the yellow box
+ * the 10% and 90% values in the upper and lower whiskers
+ * the mean quality, represented by the blue line

+The quality of reads in most platforms tends to drop towards the end due to **signal decay** or **phasing**.
+**Signal decay**